sibir007/abstract/Rust.md

 #### Data Types

-##### 4. What means data types?
+###### 4. What means data types?

 Every value in Rust is of a certain data type, which tells Rust what kind of data is being specified so it knows how to work with that data

-##### 5. What subsets of data types are there in rust?
+###### 5. What subsets of data types are there in rust?

 In rust a two data type subsets: scalar and compound

-##### 6. Why do they call rust  statically typed language?
+###### 6. What means that rust is statically typed language?

 This means that it must know the types of all variables at compile time.
 The compiler can usually infer what type we want to use based on the value and how we use it.
-In cases when many types are possible we must add a type annotation
+In cases when many types are possible we must add a type annotation.

-##### 7. What is scalar data types?
+###### 7. What is scalar data types?

 scalar data types is subset of rust data types which includes: